 Plus, senior management should be talking about the benefits of surveys, promoting them in any company comms or events such as town hall meetings.

 Actively listen to the results of your survey and acknowledge how the company intends to use the feedback.
 Remember employees will only feel encouraged to provide feedback in the future if: a) they feel they're being listened to. b) their feedback is being acted upon by the organisation.
 Listening alone isn’t enough, action is needed for employees to continue to give insightful feedback.TIP: At the end of a survey cycle, once all of the results have been collected, you need to agree a set of actions that you'll take on the back of the feedback.
 It's then vital that within 2 weeks of completing the survey, you do these 3 things:

 - Share the high level findings from across the organisation.

-- Commit to a series of changes that they will be making on the back of what they have learnt from the survey.
+- Commit to a series of changes based on what you've learnt from the survey.

 At Qlearsite, we feel these are some of the initial things to consider for your next survey.
 Whether it be for employee engagement surveys , diversity & inclusion surveys or organisational fitness surveys - turn the disappointment of low response rates into good response rates with plenty of insight.
 Good luck!